• Skip to primary navigation

 Instructions

 • Bring a large pot of water to a boil.
-Add cauliflower and frozen vegetables and cook for 10 minutes or until cauliflower is softened.
-Drain.
+Add cauliflower and frozen vegetables and cook until cauliflower is softened, about 8 minutes.
+Drain vegetables.

-• Pour the cauliflower and vegetables into the pie crust.
+• Add the cauliflower and mixed vegetables into the pie crust.

 • In a medium saucepan over medium high heat melt butter.
 Add flour and whisk until combined.
-Add broth, milk, salt, pepper and celery seed and continue to stir until creamy, about 5-7 minutes.
+Add broth, milk, salt, pepper and celery seed and continue to stir until creamy and thickened.

-• Pour cream sauce over the vegetables in the pie crust, stir so vegetables are fully coated.
+• Pour cream sauce over the vegetables in the pie crust and gently stir so vegetables are fully coated.

-• Place other frozen pie crust on top, using a fork to crimp together the sides.
-Use a knife or fork to cut a few holes in the top of the crust so the steam can escape.
+• Place the other frozen pie crust on top, using a fork to crimp together the sides.
+Use the fork to cut a few holes in the top of the crust so the steam can escape.

 Video: